Last Updated: October 6th

-There are plenty of good TV series on Netflix (and you can find more with these secret codes).
-If you’re trying to figure out what to watch next, here’s a great place to start with a look at the 50 best shows on the streaming service.
+There are plenty of good TV series on Netflix Instant (and you can find more with these secret codes).
+If you’re trying to figure out what to watch next, here’s a great place to start with a look at 50 of the best shows on Netflix right now, ranked.